“The things you talked about make such sense but I had never thought about them in this way. Excited about sharing with colleagues.”

 Thank you to all of our speakers for your contributions.
 The knowledge, experience and concern for children and young people that was shared will certainly make a difference to local attitudes and organisational practice!

 We’ll be continuing these discussions in our brand new training in September, find out more about that here.

-We were very excited to introduce our research project which will be carried out over 2019/20 and will explore how Christian and Muslim young people experience sex and relationships education (SRE) in formal and informal contexts, how this relates to their faith, and what this means for its safeguarding capacity.
+We were very excited to introduce our research project, which will be carried out over 2019/20, exploring how Christian and Muslim young people experience sex and relationships education (SRE) in formal and informal contexts, how this relates to their faith, and what this means for its safeguarding capacity.

 We continue to challenge the narrative that faith is part of the problem in relation to sexual abuse and exploitation; we say faith can play a critical role in creating solutions.
 Find out more about our research project here.

 Thank you to everyone who attended and made the event so meaningful and reflective.
 Engaging in challenging and sometimes uncomfortable conversations is necessary in order to overcome some of the barriers that we face in keeping young people safe.
 Thank you for demonstrating the importance of that work, and for being a part of those conversations